fb

 Napa Valley Wine Country, Just the Facts

-Napa Valley is, undoubtedly, the most famous and awarded wine country in the United States.
+Napa Valley Wine Region Facts and Legacy Napa Valley is, undoubtedly, the most famous and awarded wine country in the United States.
 Surprisingly, the Valley produces a relatively small amount of wine compared to the rest of the world, and even compared to the rest of California.
 Just 4% of California wine grapes grow in Napa Valley.
 And Napa’s wine production comes in at only 0.4% of worldwide totals.
-Napa Valley was a relatively unknown wine region prior to the 1976 judgment of Paris, which shone an international spotlight on Napa wine and launched a stunning advancement in the recognition of this tiny and beautiful Northern ...
+A Turning Point in History Napa Valley was a relatively unknown wine region prior to the 1976 judgment of Paris, which shone an international spotlight on Napa wine and launched a stunning ...
 Continue reading...

 Bottle of Tobin James red wine in Paso Robles Wine Country